qgadrian/smokex/README.md

     there is more workload
 * [ ] Run datadog agent with [supervisord](http://supervisord.org/), right now
     is a async bash process (see `docker-entrypoint.sh`)
+* [ ] Simplify worker/scheduler architecture, executions don't need to be
+    created on scheduling (See diagram)

 #### Distributed application